siyakalra830/EmojiClassifier/README.md

 ## Dataset

 The FER2013 dataset (facial expression recognition) consists of 48*48 pixel grayscale face images.
 The images are centered and occupy an equal amount of space.
+The training set consists of 28,709 examples and the public test set consists of 3,589 examples.
 This dataset consist of facial emotions of following categories:

-0:angry
+0: angry
-1:disgust
+1: disgust
-2:feat
+2: fear
-3:happy
+3: happy
-4:sad
+4: sad
-5:surprise
+5: surprise
-6:natural
+6: natural

 The dataset can be found [here](https://www.kaggle.com/datasets/msambare/fer2013).